qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 Now, there is basically just one (interesting) thing you can do with that from the console: execute an algorithm.
-That is done using the ``run()`` method, which takes the name of the algorithm to execute as its first parameter, and then a variable number of additional parameters depending on the requirements of the algorithm.
+That is done using the :meth:`run <qgis.core.QgsProcessingAlgorithm.run>` method, which takes the name of the algorithm to execute as its first parameter, and then a variable number of additional parameters depending on the requirements of the algorithm.
 So the first thing you need to know is the name of the algorithm to execute.
 That is not the name you see in the toolbox, but rather a unique command–line name.
-To find the right name for your algorithm, you can use the processingRegistry.
-Type the following line in your
+To find the right name for your algorithm, you can use the :class:`processingRegistry <qgis.core.QgsProcessingRegistry>`.
-console:
+Type the following line in your console:

 ::